-Clinical Mental Health Counseling (MSMHC) earning Outcomes Professional Orientation and Ethics: Construct a philosophy of counseling based on the history and future trends of the profession, professional roles and responsibilities, with an emphasis on ethical practice within the framework of American Counseling Association Ethical Guidelines Diversity and Advocacy: Prioritize and respond to all aspects of social and cultural diversity, optimizing human development with clients Human Growth and Development: Compare and contrast theories of human development across the life span and the full continuum of mental health issues to facilitate effective life transitions Career and Life Planning: Utilize theories and skills to facilitate career and life decisions with clients Helping Relationship: Demonstrate the foundational framework for establishing a therapeutic alliance with clients Counseling Continuum: Work effectively in a variety of modalities (individual, group, family) and to use crisis intervention, brief counseling, and long-term mental health approaches with clients Group Work: Articulate group theory and assess their ability to deliver effective group therapy with clients Research and Evaluation: Utilize relevant research strategies within an evidence-based counseling perspective Assessment: Accurately select assessment instruments for client needs and program evaluations Diagnosis: Conceptualize and apply relevant diagnostic procedures for clients Co ental Health ounseling equirements Complete six elective credits which may be used to complete one of the following specialty areas.
+Master of Science in Mental Health Counseling (MSMHC) Learning Outcomes Professional Orientation and Ethics: Construct a philosophy of counseling based on the history and future trends of the profession, professional roles and responsibilities, with an emphasis on ethical practice within the framework of American Counseling Association Ethical Guidelines Diversity and Advocacy: Prioritize and respond to all aspects of social and cultural diversity, optimizing human development with clients Human Growth and Development: Compare and contrast theories of human development across the life span and the full continuum of mental health issues to facilitate effective life transitions Career and Life Planning: Utilize theories and skills to facilitate career and life decisions with clients Helping Relationship: Demonstrate the foundational framework for establishing a therapeutic alliance with clients Counseling Continuum: Work effectively in a variety of modalities (individual, group, family) and to use crisis intervention, brief counseling, and long-term mental health approaches with clients Group Work: Articulate group theory and assess their ability to deliver effective group therapy with clients Research and Evaluation: Utilize relevant research strategies within an evidence-based counseling perspective Assessment: Accurately select assessment instruments for client needs and program evaluations Diagnosis: Conceptualize and apply relevant diagnostic procedures for clients Mental Health Counseling Requirements Complete six elective credits which may be used to complete one of the following specialty areas.
 Integrated Health, COUN 581, 582 or Child and Adolescent Counseling, COUN 571, 572 or Substance Abuse Counseling, COUN 591, 650, allows for AODA specialty designation.
 COUN 592 is required for those planning dual licensure as a Substance Abuse Counselor, and/or licensure in Minnesota.
-Ce ental Health ounseling equirements COUN 510, 520, 530, 540, 550, 565, 570, 580, 590, 595, 640, 660, 665, 675, 680, 690, six credits of 695.
-Accreditation The Master of Science in Clinical Mental Health Counseling program is accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-MSMHC Pathway to Ed.D.
+Mental Health Counseling Requirements COUN 510, 520, 530, 540, 550, 565, 570, 580, 590, 595, 640, 660, 665, 675, 680, 690, six credits of 695.

+Master of Science in

+Mental Health Counseling

+(MSMHC)